What Is the Focus of Family Therapy?

 Boundaries are invisible barriers that allow contact between individuals, subsystems, and families.
 They protect the integrity of subsystems by regulating what enters and leaves them.
 For example, when children are allowed to freely interrupt their parents’ conversation, this erodes the boundaries separating the generations and the spousal subsystems from the sibling subsystem.

 Boundaries range from rigid to diffuse.
 Rigid boundaries are very restrictive and permit little contact with outside subsystems.
-This leads in disengagement, where individuals or subsystems within the family become isolated.
+This leads to disengagement, where individuals or subsystems within the family become isolated.
 This could limit affection and support in the family system

 Diffuse boundaries are unclear to the extent that others can intrude into them.
 They lead to enmeshment, where family members become over-involved in each other’s lives.
 While a sense of mutual support is beneficial, too much could result in lack of autonomy and dependence.

 Clear or healthy boundaries are an appropriate blending of rigid and diffuse features.
-While clear boundaries help family members attain a sense of their own individuality, they also lead to sense of overall belonging within the family system.
+While clear boundaries help family members attain a sense of their own individuality, they also lead to a sense of overall belonging within the family system.

 The lines below illustrate the three types of boundaries.